Penyal d'Ifac Natural Park: Plant ecology

 The rock's sheer cliffs and rocky escarpments, exposed to the sea winds on three sides, have created a variety of microhabitats that have fostered a diversity of specialised plant species.
 At the lowest levels, relatively deep soils with higher moisture content in areas protected from the sea have allowed the development of a typical Mediterranean scrub vegetation community including dwarf palms, juniper, lavender and white pine.
 Higher up as soils become thinner and more exposed to the sun and wind alpine plant species have colonised cracks and gullies in the rock.
 The Ifac silene, Silene hifacensis, a highly endangered species first discovered on the rock, has now disappeared from the locality; no more than 20 adult plants are thought to be left in the wild.
 Phoenix dactylifera palm species are naturalised in the area due for the massive public and private plantations from nearby.

 Animal life

-The rock face provides nesting sites for birds of prey including peregrine falcons and Eleonor's falcon, seabirds including gulls and cormorants, and other birds typical of rocky habitats.
+The rock face provides nesting sites for birds of prey including peregrine falcons and Eleonora's falcon, seabirds including gulls and cormorants, and other birds typical of rocky habitats.
 There are also semi-domesticated cats that live near the peak.